 Finding Traditional Food Amongst the Fast Food

 There’s no set of different rules for travellers in Iran and those visiting.
-A local might be being kind in offering to find you the real deal, but really… don’t take the chance.
+A local might be being kind in offering to find you the real deal at some underground gathering, but really, don’t take the chance.
 They might be able to waver the punishment; you won’t.

 Understand the Concept of ‘Persian Time’

 Guide: “It takes four or five hours.
-So if we leave at 8am, we will get there around 4 pm.”
+So if we leave at 8 am, we will get there around 4 pm.”

 Me: “But that’s eight hours, not four.”

-Read Up on the History of Iran
+Read More on the History of Iran and Iran Travel